 Sasha's mother, Dagmar, produced a fine flow of milk quite quickly following Sasha's birth.
 Her breasts were full and comforting, her nipples like handles one could grasp for solace during uncertain moments.
 When Sasha was brought to Dagmar the first time, her breasts were wet with milk before Sasha was even settled in her arms.

-So it wasn't Dagmar's fault that Sasha would have none of it.
+So it wasn't Dagmar's fault Sasha would have none of it.

 Carefully and gently Dagmar squeezed a few drops of milk onto Sasha's lips.
 Sasha grimaced and cried.

 Playfully, Dagmar bounced a nipple across Sasha's cheeks and lips.
 Sasha's eyes opened wide as though wondering what such nonsense meant.